UNEcosc250/2023-reversi/README.md

 This is normal.
 The reason it appears is because JavaFX (the UI kit used behind the scenes) is a Java module, but when loaded via ScalaFX, the program runs in the "unnamed module".
 It still works.

-## Tests

-There are 2 marks for implementing unit tests for counting pieces of each player and detecting when the game is over.

-You will probably also find it helpful to write your own unit tests for other aspects as you develop your code.

-## Marking

-The marking is aimed to be able to be done quickly, with the written feedback being more formative and open-ended.

-Functionality:

-* The Reversi simulation works & plays valid moves: 6
-* Rewind (clicking in the move history list to rewind to that point in the game) works: 1
-* Play with lookahead 0 appears to work: 1
-* Play with lookahead 1 appears to work: 1
-* Play with lookahead 2 appears to work: 1
-* Test for counting pieces implemented and code works: 1
-* Test for gameOver implemented and code works: 1

-Quality:

-* Overall quality judgment (functional, readable, tidy, concise): 3